isaacfungg/obsidian/Mortgage Broker Course/Lesson 3.md

 ###### Release of a building scheme
 The restrictions may be modified or discharged by an express agreement between all of the current owners of the lots subject to the scheme
+***

+#### Property Law Act
+Provides legal mechanisms for modifying or canceling certain interests in land, such as easements, statutory rights of ways, statutory building schemes, and restrictive covenants

+A person can apply to the BC Supreme Court to cancel or modify registered interests in land

+***

+#### Joint Tenancy
+Joint tenants cannot pass their share through a will because when one owner dies, their share automatically transfers to the surviving joint tenants.

+At common law, four "unities" had to exist and be maintained in order to create a joint tenancy and to have it continue:
+###### **Unity of Time**
+All Joint tenants must acquire their interest at the same time
+* If an owner is added later, it breaks the joint tenancy
+###### **Unity of Title**
+All joint tenants must acquire ownership through the same legal document
+* If one owner has a different source of title, it breaks joint tenancy
+###### **Unity of Interest**
+Each joint tenant must have an equal share in the property
+* If shares are unequal, it breaks joint tenancy
+###### **Unity of Possession**
+Each joint tenant has equal rights to possess and use the entire property
+* No owner can exclude another from any part of the property

+###### Termination of a Joint Tenancy
+1. Sale or Transfer of interest
+2. Mutual Agreement
+3. Partition